 11. Soften brown sugar clumps in a blender.

-12. Turn stale bread into bread crumbs.
+12. Turn stale bread into croutons or breadcrumbs.

 13. Replant celery stumps.

+So many times I have only used a stalk or two of celery.
+Instead of tossing any leftover celery that’s gone stale, use the base to grow more!
 Stand the base in a small dish of water for a week or so until new leaves appear in the center.
 The leaves will be yellow at first, but they’ll turn green eventually.
 When that happens, plant the celery in the ground or in a pot with soil.

 14. Trap fruit flies with stale red wine.

 Leave a bit of red wine at the bottom of the bottle and let it sit out.
 The flies will flock to the sugary liquid and get trapped inside.
 You can also put the red wine in a separate container, cover it with plastic wrap, and poke holes in the top so flies can get in, but not out.
+Use wine coupons when you buy a new bottle.

 15. Exfoliate your face, hands, and body with stale coffee grounds.